 Suddenly, there are people all around me.
 But I keep staring at a man and his shadow.
 I know that he is my competition.
 I can feel it.
 I don’t know who he is, but I’m thinking that my competition is casting the shadows.
 That’s how I’ll be able to spot them.

 I can hear you asking.
 Why are you thinking about your competition, and why are they the only ones casting shadows?
 I don’t know about the shadows, but I know why I’ve been thinking about my competition.

 The reason is this; I am testing a new tool for SEO, and I’ve been asked to add my top 3 competition.
 It should have been easy, but I just couldn’t think of any.
 So, I went for a walk.

-The sun is obviously playing tricks on me, because there’s not a single person anywhere near me.
+The sun is obviously playing tricks on me.
+There’s not a single person anywhere close.

 I haven’t been thinking about competition at all.
 It’s just been me, and my friends.
-I’ve been blogging for fun, and for show, but now that I’ve started a business, I need to be switching the focus.
+I’ve been blogging for fun.
+Now that I’ve started a business, I need to be switching focus.